Lots of Aperture!

 Register Now to secure your place at one of these unique OzSky Star Safaris.

-Can't make it to the "Classic" OzSky Star Safari in March/April? - Or have you already been to several "Classic" OzSky Star Safaris and you're now looking for a different time of year to explore the other half of the Southern night skies?
+Can't make it to the "Classic" OzSky Star Safari in March/April?
+Or have you already been to several "Classic" OzSky Star Safaris and you are now looking for a different time of year to explore the other half of the Southern night skies?

-Why not consider an OzSky "Alumni" Star Safari for your next observing trip!
+Why not consider an OzSky "Alumni" Star Safari instead, for your next observing trip!